Hack4Dev/rooibosTea_classification/README.md

 3. stats_classification
 4. ml_classification

-### in case you found difficulty dealing with python when working on the tutorials, please check the following links:
+#### In case you found difficulty dealing with python when working on the tutorials, please check the following links:
 1. https://www.sololearn.com/learning/1073
 2. https://problemsolvingwithpython.com/